 The above information is not exhaustive.
 It is not intended to constitute, nor does it constitute, a legal opinion.
-In case of doubt, potential investors must carefully read the Prospectus and consult their own professional advisers about the consequences of subscribing or trading shares.
+In the case of doubt, potential investors should carefully read the Prospectus and consult their tax advisers as to the implications of subscribing or trading shares.